-The general core exam is a non-proctored 5-hour exam based on approximately 30 texts (chosen out of the 50 or so reviewed biennially by the Texts and Technology faculty).
-Students are asked to answer two questions developed by his/her candidacy exam committee, one of which will address the field of Texts and Technology, its definition, and the student's role in it.
+The general core exam is a 5-hour exam based on 30 texts (selected from the 50 or so reviewed biennially by the Texts and Technology faculty).
+Students must answer two questions developed by their candidacy exam committee, one of which will address the field of Texts and Technology, its definition, and the student's role in it.
 Students may use resources such as notes, books, and the Internet.
-The student should schedule the exam with his/her chair and the Texts & Technology office.
+The student should schedule the exam with their chair and notify the Texts & Technology office.